 Meeting with your team is the first step in the auditing process, but it often surfaces a specific challenge: grants.
 Nonprofit grant allocations frequently present difficulties during audits due to uncertainty surrounding indirect costs.

 When nonprofits undergo an audit, they need to prove where specific grant monies were spent.
-For indirect costs, it's much more challenging to create an audit trail and demonstrate proper cost allocation.
-While difficult, this task isn't impossible—and audits can help identify gaps in your tracking processes.
+For indirect costs, it’s much more challenging to create an audit trail and demonstrate proper cost allocation.
+Maintaining detailed audit trails is essential for a comprehensive review of grant allocations, ensuring all relevant aspects of compliance are systematically evaluated.
+While difficult, this task isn’t impossible—and audits can help identify gaps in your tracking processes.

 Consider this example: Your nonprofit receives a federal grant to help cover expenses for a program that feeds the homeless.
 Direct purchases such as food are easily attributed to this grant because you can immediately assign a monetary value.
 But you might also attribute staff time for serving food to this grant, meaning you’ll need to maintain timesheets for employees being paid to serve.